Kawkaawaa/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9-print_comb.c contains a program that prints all possible combinations of single-digit numbers.
 100-print_comb3.c contains a a program that prints all possible different combinations of two digits.

+101-print_comb4.c contains a  program that prints all possible different combinations of three digits.